src-d/blog/content/post/docker_coreos_gpu_deep_learning.md

 1. Having to use `nvidia-docker` instead of the standard `docker`.
 We claim that everything can be set up properly without introducing a separate tool and running an additional service.
 2. It requires a NVIDIA driver installation in the host OS.
-CoreOS does not allow you to do that.
-Remember, CoreOS does not have a compiler, kernel headers, etc. or a package manager.
-CoreOS is basically just a systemd with bash, coreutils and Docker.
+Container Linux does not allow you to do that.
+Remember, Container Linux does not have a compiler, kernel headers, etc. or a package manager.
+Container Linux is basically just a systemd with bash, coreutils and Docker.
 Its intended usage is doing everything in the containers (and we love this!).

 Our solution is different.
 We take an intermediate container, compile and